48 Hours in Bangkok

 Gateway to Southeast Asia

 Di found a flight from Copenhagen to Bangkok for $250.00.
-It was the most affordable option we could find, taking us back to Southeast Asia where we wanted to spend three weeks before our flight from Bali to New Zealand.
+It was the most affordable option we could find, and it would take us back to Southeast Asia, where we wanted to spend three weeks before our flight from Bali to New Zealand.

 A commuter bus runs along Silom Road in Bangkok, Thailand